 What exactly is an autolyse, and why is it important?
-Here’s an in-depth look on what happens during the autolyse period, and why it’s a key step in the bread making process.
+Here’s an in-depth look at what happens during the autolyse period, and why it’s a key step in the bread making process.

-The simplest explanation of what happens during an autolyse, is that the flour becomes fully hydrated early on in the baking process.
+The simplest explanation for what happens during an autolyse period, is that the flour becomes fully hydrated early on in the baking process.
 It takes a surprisingly long amount of time for water to fully absorb into the flour, so adding an autolyse gives it the time it needs before adding other ingredients.

-Adding an autolyse period has many benefits for your dough, as well as the final bake of your bread.
+Adding an autolyse period has many benefits for your dough, and for the final bake of your bread.

 Your dough will be easier to handle